Taggle: Combining Overview and Details in Tabular Data Visualizations: Related Work

 \subsection{Tabular Data Visualization}

 Since tabular data analysis plays an important role in many research fields, a substantial body of work exists on visualizing such data.
-We distinguish between three types of tabular data visualization techniques: \begin{enumerate} \item \textbf{overview techniques}, which position marks for each cell based on its value, such as parallel coordinates, star plots, and scatterplot matrices, \item \textbf{projection techniques}, which show a lower-dimensional projection of a high-dimensional dataset, and \item \textbf{tabular techniques}, which retain item positions across columns and encode the data within the cells. \end{enumerate}
+We distinguish between four types of tabular data visualization techniques: \begin{enumerate} \item \textbf{dimensionality reduction techniques}, which show a lower dimensional projection of a high-dimensional dataset, \item \textbf{axes-based techniques}, which position marks for each cell based on its value, such as parallel coordinates, star plots, and scatterplot matrices, \item \textbf{tabular techniques}, which retain item positions across columns and encode the data within the cells, \item \textbf{multiple coordinated view (MCV) and hybrid techniques}, which show visualization of individual dimensions or subsets of attributes in separate but linked views. \end{enumerate}

-These types of techniques have different strengths and weaknesses: overview techniques show high-level trends and patterns in the dataset across attributes, projection techniques show a general similarity of items, and tabular techniques emphasize the values of individual items.
-Tabular techniques can also convey global trends when ordering the table either by sorting or by applying matrix-reordering techniques.

-There are also hybrid approaches that combine overview and tabular approaches or overview and projection approaches.
-In hybrid overview-tabular approaches, the rows are preserved within subsets of the data, but the relationships between subsets are visualized using an overview technique.
-Examples of this class include \textit{NodeTrix}~\cite{henry_nodetrix:_2007}, \textit{VisBricks}~\cite{lex_visbricks:_2011}, \textit{StratomeX}~\cite{lex_stratomex:_2012}, \textit{Domino}~\cite{gratzl_domino:_2014}, and \textit{Furby}~\cite{streit_furby:_2014}.
-In hybrid overview-projection approaches, selected attributes are plotted on top of a plot of projected data, as in the technique developed by Stahnke et al.~\cite{stahnke_probing_2016}.
-In the following, we limit our discussion to tabular and hybrid techniques.

-Existing tabular visualization techniques have different strengths and weaknesses.
-While some techniques focus on the presentation of static tabular data, such as tailored tables summarizing research findings, others support interactive exploration of the data.
-Taggle aims to serve both presentation and exploration purposes.
-Table~\ref{tbl:existing_techniques_overview} summarizes the relevant tabular visualization techniques and tools with respect to the requirements defined in Section~\ref{sec:reqirements}.
+Our four types of tabular data visualization techniques are related to the three families proposed by Dimara et al.~\cite{dimara_conceptual_2018}.
+In their work, they distinguish between lossy and lossless geometric projection techniques.
+Lossy techniques do not preserve the raw values of individual dimensions, i.e., this category corresponds to the dimensionality reduction techniques.
+Their family of lossless techniques includes axes-based and tabular techniques, which we keep separate, as they employ different data encoding principles.